0

 I’m currently working on two exciting projects.
 One is a poetic Advent calendar, where I explore Swedish and Ukrainian poets, sharing their uplifting works with friends and gaining inspiration and feedback.
 The second project involves creating a collection of paintings to explore the concept of “violets in the head.”
 This collection will delve into its symbolic meaning, offering a visual journey of thought and emotion.

-I use a mix of media, including acrylics, pencils, collage, embroidery, and black canvas, creating layered works that bridge abstraction and careful design.
+I use a mix of media, including acrylics, pencils, collage, embroidery, and canvas, creating layered works that bridge abstraction and careful design.
 My technique combines free-flowing brushstrokes with deliberate detail, resulting in a conversation between chaos and order.

 For me, painting is a process of discovery.
 Each piece starts intuitively, often with free brushstrokes, before evolving into something more defined.
 I allow the materials to guide me, blending acrylic, pencils, and embroidery to explore themes of resilience and transformation.
 The process is as much about the journey as the final piece, offering both me and the viewer an opportunity to reflect, discover, and challenge what we know.